labilezhu/jvm-insider/docs/source/serviceability/serviceability-agent/serviceability-agent.md

                                    // in generation of initializer data) } VMStructEntry;

+typedef struct {
+  const char* typeName;            // Type name (example: "Method") const char* superclassName;      // Superclass name, or null if none (example: "oopDesc") int32_t isOopType;               // Does this type represent an oop typedef? (i.e., "Method*" or
+                                   // "Klass*", but NOT "Method") int32_t isIntegerType;           // Does this type represent an integer type (of arbitrary size)? int32_t isUnsigned;              // If so, is it unsigned? uint64_t size;                   // Size, in bytes, of the type } VMTypeEntry;

 // This class is a friend of most classes, to be able to access
 // private fields
 class VMStructs {